Remember

 stoped raiding Asia Minor and attacked Troy.
 In a part of Homer's

-warrior, the fight was finished with the death of Hector and
+warrior; the fight was finished with the death of Hector and

-Archilles' friend Patroclus.
+Achilles' friend Patroclus.
 Archilles sacrificed twelve noble Trojan

 had been given to him by Hector as a mark of respect.
 Somehow Priam's